How to Dance in Ohio (musical)

 How to Dance in Ohio is a musical with music by Jacob Yandura, lyrics and book by Rebekah Greer Melocik.
-It was adapted from the 2015 documentary of the same name.
+It was adapted from the 2015 documentary of the same name directed by Alexandra Shiva.

 The musical focuses on a group of autistic young adults preparing to attend a Spring Formal dance organized by their counselor, Dr. Amigo.
 While facing different challenges, including ableism, they experience the joys of supporting one another.

 Directed by Sammi Cannold, with choreography by Mayte Natalio, it made its world premiere at Syracuse Stage in September 2022 and later the show transferred to Broadway in November 2023.

 Synopsis

 Act One

 We meet Caroline, Remy, Drew, Tommy, Mel, Jessica and Marideth, autistic young adults as they go through their daily routine.
 We also meet Dr. Amigo, who runs a social skills group for autistic people, and his daughter Ashley Amigo, who is on medical leave from college due to an ankle injury, where she is studying dance ("Today Is").
 It's Marideth's first time attending the group.
 Marideth feels hesitant to speak, even though they are each expected to share something with the group.
 Marideth finally opens her mouth to speak, when Jessica bursts in, apologizing for being late.
 In the end, Marideth doesn't share and leaves the group early, but she surprises and pleases her dad by telling him she wants to return.

 Drew, an academically high achieving senior in high school who got into the University of Michigan for Electrical Engineering, shares that he only wants to attend to make his parents happy and expresses that he wants to attend The Ohio State University instead ("Under Control").
 Later on, Drew's parents inform Dr. Amigo that they are unsure if he can handle living away from home, and are upset because they believe Dr. Amigo should have received more support for having taught Drew those skills.
 Dr. Amigo begins to question his ability to lead the social skills group as a result ("The How-Tos").
 He comes up with the idea to have a formal dance to help everyone build their social skills ("How To Dance In Ohio").
+He plans to crown two people as the formal king and queen, which makes Mel and Remy uncomfortable, as Mel is non-binary and Remy is questioning their gender.